||Round Valley Trail System

 And there are a LOT of intersections.
 At some major intersections there's a trail

 map on the signpost.
-(As of 2013, there are a couple of minor inaccuracies
+(There are minor inaccuracies

 you think you are, but you can find your way.)